Funeral & Sympathy Flowers – Frequently Asked Questions

 4. How should I choose an arrangement style?

-- Consider the personality of the deceased, cultural or religious customs, and your relationship with the person or their family.
+Consider the personality of the deceased, cultural or religious customs, and your relationship with the person or their family.
+Feel free to speak with us for guidance on the most appropriate tribute.

 5. How much do funeral flowers typically cost?